Monday, December 21, 2009

 Avondale senior project seeking LEED tax break

-Forest Square Apartments Limited Partnership (the Model Group) is seeking a Community Reinvestment Area LEED tax exemption agreement for the 21-unit Forest Square Senior Apartments, an infill project at the corner of Harvey and Rockdale avenues in Avondale.
+Forest Square Apartments Limited Partnership (the Model Group) is seeking a Community Reinvestment Area LEED tax exemption agreement for the 21-unit Forest Square Senior Apartments, an infill project at the in Avondale.

 The agreement would reduce the property tax liability of the $4.2 million project by approximately $898,000 over fifteen years.